samskivert/wordplay/README.md

 random word game ideas.

 Since I hate every programming language and every game development framework, this has hamstrung me for a long time.
-But I finally got over myself and started a [Pixi.js]-based project a while back and neglected it, and then recently picked it back up and started adding a few ideas.
+But I finally got over myself and started a [Pixi.js]-based project a while back.
+Then I neglected it for a good long time.
+But I finally picked it back up and started adding a few ideas.

 We shall see whether it grows over time, but I'm trying to minimize the overhead for adding a new game idea, and maximize the learnings.
 Mmm... delicious learnings.